gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_BFCVTN2     ; Used in aarch64-simd.md.
     UNSPEC_BFCVT       ; Used in aarch64-simd.md.
     UNSPEC_FCVTXN	; Used in aarch64-simd.md.
+    UNSPEC_FAMAX       ; Used in aarch64-simd.md.
+    UNSPEC_FAMIN       ; Used in aarch64-simd.md.

     ;; All used in aarch64-sve2.md
     UNSPEC_FCVTN